Evendyce/Hearth-Hiatus-/README.md

+---
+---

+# Hiatus

+---
+---

+This project has been put on indefinite Hiatus.
+This is due to my capabilities and knowledge of the various frameworks/functions that will be needed to build the project, not being satisfactory enough and need to be expanded on in order to achieve my desired outcome

+---
+---

 # Hearth

 HybridHearth is a sample hybrid app built with **.NET 9** using .NET MAUI and Blazor.
 The solution contains: